OSUrobotics/EDUPixel_Applications/README.md

 pip install -r requirements.txt
 Then you will be able to run all of the programs
 Use 3.8.x, not 3.9.x or higher

+TODO: Need to update this Read me file